The King of Queens: Critical response

-Maryann Johnson of Flick Filospher critiqued, "Obvious and distasteful, The King of Queens relies too heavily on class and gender stereotypes to elicit laughs in the same way that one pulls teeth".
-Clint Morris of FilmThreat lauded the series, praising star Kevin James as "one of the funniest guys to grace the TV tube since Bill Cosby".
-On Metacritic, which assigns a normalized rating, the series has a score of 55 out of 100 based on the reviews of 26 critics, indicating "generally mixed reviews".
+The show's first season scored a 33% "rotten" rating on Rotten Tomatoes.
+The website's consensus reads: "Strong chemistry among its charming leads can't help The King of Queens rise above its toothless humor and dated sitcom set-ups."
+However, Clint Morris of FilmThreat lauded the series, praising James as "one of the funniest guys to grace the TV tube since Bill Cosby."
+By the ninth and final season, the show received largely positive critical reviews with an 85% "fresh" score on Rotten Tomatoes.
+The website's consensus reads: "The King of Queens would never reign as a critical darling, but the series bowed out with dignity as an unassuming and undemanding sitcom worth having a beer with."
+On Metacritic, which assigns a normalized rating, the series has a score of 55 out of 100 based on the reviews of 26 critics, indicating "mixed or average reviews".

 Awards and nominations

 Primetime Emmy Awards

-In 2006, Kevin James received a Primetime Emmy Award nomination for his portrayal of Doug Heffernan.
+In 2006, James received a Primetime Emmy Award nomination for his portrayal of Doug Heffernan.

 BMI Awards

 The King of Queens received BMI Awards in the TV Music category in 2001, 2002, 2003, and 2004.
 These awards were presented to Kurt Farquhar, Josh Goldsmith, Andrew Gross, and Cathy Yuspa.

 Nominations

 During its final two seasons, The King of Queens was nominated in the People's Choice Awards' Favorite TV Comedy category for the 2007 and 2008 seasons.
-In 2004, Scott Heineman and Mark Waters were nominated by the Art Directors' Guild for the Excellence in Production Design Award.
+In 2004, Scott Heineman and Mark Waters were nominated by the Art Directors Guild for the Excellence in Production Design Award.
 Victor Williams was nominated in 2007 for Outstanding Supporting Actor in a Comedy Series by the NAACP Image Awards.